Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 • A friendly, ambitious and confident individual with a flexible and resilient approach

-To apply simply complete a CV profile and submit your application.
-For hints and tips in applying, please refer to the guidance provided.
 Please note: We do not offer visa sponsorship for this graduate role.
-Only candidates already authorised to work in the UK will be considered (e.g., British/Irish citizens, EU Settled/Pre-Settled, ILR holders).
+Only candidates authorised to work in the UK (e.g., British/Irish citizens, EU Settled/Pre-Settled, ILR holders) will be considered.

-If there are adjustments or accommodations that we can put in place to ensure you can participate and perform at any stage of the recruitment process, please let us know.
+If there are adjustments or accommodations we can put in place to support your participation in the recruitment process, please let us know.

 We have updated our terms and conditions for candidates.
 Please review for more information.